cnordenb/Fresh-Random-Civ-Picker_GUI/README.md

 - **Go to the tech tree!** *At any time, go to the tech tree of the drawn civ. aoe2techtree.net courtesy of Siege Engineers.*
 - **Undraw a drawn civ!** *Go back and undraw the civ you drew with Ctrl+Z. If you change your mind again right away, redraw the undrawn civ with Ctrl+X.*
 - **Use hotkeys!** *Most of the program is entirely controllable with key bindings.*

+## GUI Description
+The program has a graphical user interface which is a window.
+This window contains three tabs: "Draw", "Log", and "Civ Pool".
+On the Draw tab the user can draw a fresh random civ and see its icon and hear its jingle.
+There is also a tech tree button which links to the tech tree of the currently drawn civ.
+On the "Log" tab, the user can view the log of drawn civs as well as of remaining civs in the pool.
+On the "Civ Pool", the user can customise which civs are part of the civ pool.

+## How do I use this application?
+How to use: the user can click the "Draw" button (or press spacebar) to have the centre label display a fresh random civ.
+There is an indicator at the bottom right which tells how many civs have been drawn so far.
+If the user wishes to see the tech tree of the drawn civ, they can click the Tech Tree button near the bottom right corner of the window.

+Once all civs have been drawn, the next draw will reset the program and all civs are once again available to draw.
+The user can at any time reset the program manually by clicking the "Reset" button (or pressing Return).
+The user can at any time navigate to the "Log" tab (by either clicking it or pressing Tab) to view the history of drawn civs.
+The user can at any time navigate to the "Civ Pool" tab to customise which civs are enabled in the pool.
+Disabled civs are never drawn.

 ## How to install
 1. Go to releases